-Chapter 1: Overview: Professional Practice Infusion Therapy
+Chapter 1: Overview: Professional Practice Issues and Infusion Therapy

 Multiple Choice

 Identify the choice that best completes the statement or answers the question.

 A nurse is attempting to insert a peripheral IV catheter for a patient diagnosed with gastroenteritis.
 The patient is not sure about this and is resisting the insertion.
 Based upon this situation, what are appropriate actions?